benb0jangles/FlySky-i6-Mod-/6-pos-switch-mod/README.md

 Now you have 6 position mode switch.
 Setup replaced VR to mode channel.
 For APM (ArduCopter) modes set End Points to: Low - 80%, High - 70%.

+You can revert to original look and functionality by soldering back original potentiometer and put it together with silver cover. :)

 Have fun.